• Skip to primary navigation

 Rehabilitation plan

-You can also ask your vet about rehab exercises such as balancing, cavaletti, or other activities.
+You can also ask your vet about at-home rehab exercises to help with recovery.
 If there is a rehab specialty clinic near you, the team there can also help design a plan for your pup.
-Many rehab clinics also have an underwater treadmill.
-This can be a great way to take weight off the joints and rebuild strength and mobility.
+Some rehabilitation clinics have specialized equipment, such as an underwater treadmill for dogs, that can aid in your dog’s recovery.

-Chihuahua sleeping in owner's lap while receiving acupuncture, photo
+Chihuahua sleeping in owner's lap while receiving acupuncture, which may be a possible option for helping a limping dog

 Acupuncture may be a possible option in helping with your dog’s lameness.